2011-12 HEAF fellow Jacques Rancourt and 2011-13 MFA Jesse Damiani talk after a reading

 - A statement of approximately 500 words explaining your reasons for pursuing this graduate degree.

 - An original writing sample consisting of a story or novel excerpt no more than 30 double-spaced pages in length.
-Though we generally find that applicants are best served by submitting their single best stories, it is permissable to submit two stories so long as applicants stay within the 30-page limit.
-Flash ficiton submissions are not accepted.
+Though we generally find that applicants are best served by submitting their single best stories, it is permissible to submit two stories so long as applicants stay within the 30-page limit.
+Flash fiction submissions are not accepted.
 Your name should appear on each page of the writing sample, and each page should be numbered.
 We will ignore any pages beyond the thirtieth.

 - You will be asked to supply the names and email addresses of three recommenders.
 If you do not use a dossier service, each recommender will receive an email link to the online letter of recommendation form.
 If you do intend to use a dossier service, please confirm with that service the best way to proceed with an electronic application.
 If you are using the Interfolio dossier service (not required), please click here for important guidelines on using Interfolio with the online application system.